DemisStruiksma/DemisStruiksma/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on web development, at an international container company called "CBOX Containers".
+- 🔭 I’m currently looking for a new developer job opportunity
 - 📫 How to reach me: contact@demisstruiksma.com
 - 😄 Pronouns: He/him